 Snorkeling is not really a vigorous sport.
 Still, you would need to be at a decent level of fitness before hitting the water.

 Snorkelers sometimes hold their breath and do not use the snorkel mask.
 This is fine if you are not pregnant but the problem is babies need a constant supply of oxygen to continue their development.

 If possible bring your own equipment to go snorkeling.
 Snorkeling equipment when it is rented may not be properly disinfected before you use it.
-It is better safe than sorry than to take the chance when pregnant.
+It is better safe than sorry than to take a chance when pregnant.

 Try and resist the urge to dive even if it is only 3 to 4 meters.
 This would require you to hold your breath to start diving.